Do You Have to Use Leverage in XAU USD?

 16.64 : 1 Used Gold Leverage Ratio

-XAUUSD margin accounts allow traders to control a big amount of currency using little of their own money while borrowing the rest
+XAUUSD margin accounts let traders use a small amount of their own money to control a large amount of currency, while borrowing the rest.

-Obtaining this gold margin account will enable you to borrow money from the online broker to trade xauusd lots with.
+Securing this gold margin account will grant you the ability to leverage borrowed funds from your online broker for trading xauusd lots.

-What it means in gold terms is that with 1% margin in your account you as a trader can control one standard gold lot or 1 contract worth $100,000 with a $1,000 deposit.
+In terms of gold trading, having a 1% margin in your account enables you to control a standard gold lot or contract valued at $100,000 with just a $1,000 deposit.

-What is Gold Leverage for Gold Beginner Traders? - Do You Have to Use Leverage in Gold? - Leverage in Gold - Leverage Example - Leverage & Margin Explained - Leverage Calculator
+What is Gold Leverage for Gold Beginner Traders? - Do You Have to Use Leverage in Gold? - Leverage in Gold - Leverage Example - Leverage and margin made clear - Leverage Calculator